Team-Cartographer/Space-Apps-2023-Data/README.md

-# Space Apps Challenge 2023: The Oracle of DSCOVR
+# Space Apps Challenge 2023: The Oracle of DSCOVR (Data Analysis)
-Welcome to the GitHub Repository for <a href="https://www.spaceappschallenge.org/2023/find-a-team/team-cartographer/?tab=details">Team Cartographer's</a> Submission to the 2023 NASA Space Apps Challenge.
+Welcome to the Data Analysis GitHub Repository for <a href="https://www.spaceappschallenge.org/2023/find-a-team/team-cartographer/?tab=details">Team Cartographer's</a> Submission to the 2023 NASA Space Apps Challenge.
 The Challenge we worked on for this project was <a href="https://www.spaceappschallenge.org/2023/challenges/develop-the-oracle-of-dscovr/">The Oracle of DSCOVR</a>.<br><br>

 Our development team for this project consists of: <br>
 <b>Efe C., Abhi A., John B., Alex R., and Rachit P. </b><br><br>